gospino123/gospino123-uf/README.md

      * OR
      * git fetch --all (gather all changes)
      * git reset --hard origin/master (go back to current place/commit on origin/master)
+ * Between git fetch and git pull, git fetch is the safe way to check out what is happening in the remote repo

 Branching Procedures